designpigofficial/NextJS-Common-Module-Template/README.md

 # Common/Models View NextJS Project Template
 ###### _With **dark/light theme** support (no flickers) and other out of the box components..._

+## How to use
+Download the repository, then in the console run `npm install` and `npm run dev` to test it.

 ## Structure
 ```
 /public